turicas/covid19-br/README.en.md

 ![pytest@docker](https://github.com/turicas/covid19-br/workflows/pytest@docker/badge.svg)

-This repository unifies links and data about reports on the number of cases from State Health Secretariats (Secretarias Estaduais de Saúde - SES), about the cases of covid19 in Brazil (at each city, daily), amongst other data relevant for analysis, such as deaths tolls accounted for in the notary service (by state, daily).
+This repository consolidate links and data about reports on the number of cases from State Health Department (Secretarias Estaduais de Saúde - SES), about the cases of covid19 in Brazil (at each city, daily), amongst other relevant data for analysis, such as deaths tolls accounted for in the notary service (by state, daily).

-## License and Quotations
+## License and Citation

 The code's license is [LGPL3](https://www.gnu.org/licenses/lgpl-3.0.en.html) and the converted data is [Creative Commons Attribution ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/).
 In case you use the data, **mention the original data source and who treated the data** and in case you share the data, **use the same license**.
-Example of how the data can be quoted:
+Example of how the data can be cited:
 - **Source: Secretarias de Saúde das Unidades Federativas, data treated by Álvaro Justen and a team of volunteers [Brasil.IO](https://brasil.io/)**
 - **Brasil.IO: epidemiological reports of COVID-19 by city daily, available at: https://brasil.io/dataset/covid19/ (last checked in: XX of XX of XXXX, access in XX XX, XXXX).**